 If you have missed those crispy Cheez It crackers since going gluten free, I am so excited to share my newest recipe with you.
-These cheesy crispy Gluten Free Cheez It Crackers taste just like the the real thing!
+These cheesy crispy Gluten Free Cheez Its Crackers taste just like the the real thing!
 They are flaky and light and full of flavor!

 Who used to love eating Cheez Its Crackers?
-I remember loving them way back when before we went gluten free.
+I remember loving them way back before we went gluten free.
 My kids would snack on Cheez Its and Goldfish!
 They are the perfect finger food for snacking!!
 You can dip them into a hot cream cheese dip, or enjoy them plain!

 This cheese cracker recipe is also great for making gluten free goldfish crackers!
 Check out the directions to make this classic kid snack!

-Why these crackers are great:
+Why these homemade Cheez Its crackers are the best:

-This dough is really good for using cookie cutters!
-I used my small star cookie cutter to make some star shaped crackers too!
-This dough is not that sticky so it easy to work with!
+- This dough is really good for using cookie cutters!
+I used my small star cookie cutter to make some star-shaped crackers, too!

 I also have a delicious gluten free sourdough discard crackers recipe to try if you love to make crackers!

-Ingredient notes:
+Ingredient Notes:

 You are seriously going to love how easy this gluten free cheese crackers recipe is to make!
 I have only recently started to make crackers because I had this image in my mind that they were difficult to make…I wish I had tried sooner because I was so wrong!
 Crackers are easy to make, and it is easy to customize flavors!